Apicoectomy: Revive Your Tooth After a Failed Root Canal!

-Were you told that your root canal has failed and your tooth cannot be saved?
+Have you been informed that your root canal treatment has failed, leaving your tooth at risk?

 We might be able to save your tooth with a procedure called apicoectomy!
 An apicoectomy is a minor surgical procedure where the tip of the tooth root is cut and sealed.